Scott2106/FullStack_Gamified_Sustainability_Tracker/README.md

 - run 'npm start' to start our own server in the local host(you may use 'npm run dev' to automatically restart our server after changes in codes are made).<br>
 - run the sql script in your MYSQL workbench.<br>
 - you may start interacting with the application through web pages. ## <br>
-#### For illustrative purpose, the password is a lowercase version of the username, with no spaces.
-For example,username:Hermione Granger, password:hermionegranger ####
 <br>

 ![alt text](readMeImages/image-3.png)